JFryy/systemd-lsp/docs/mount.md

 # [Mount] Section

-The `[Mount]` section contains mount-specific settings.
-Mount units are used to control mount points in the system.
+The `[Mount]` section encodes information about a file system mount point controlled and supervised by systemd.
 Mount units must be named after the mount point directories they control.
-For example, the mount point /home/lennart must be configured in the unit file home-lennart.mount.
+For example, the mount point `/home/lennart` must be configured in the unit file `home-lennart.mount`.

+*Based on [systemd.mount(5)](https://www.freedesktop.org/software/systemd/man/systemd.mount.html) official documentation.*

 ## Required Directives